tsew/buildroot/README.md

 To build and use the buildroot stuff, do the following:

-1) run 'make menuconfig'
+1. run 'make menuconfig'
-2) select the target architecture and the packages you wish to compile
+2. select the target architecture and the packages you wish to compile
-3) run 'make'
+3. run 'make'
-4) wait while it compiles
+4. wait while it compiles
-5) find the kernel, bootloader, root filesystem, etc. in output/images
+5. find the kernel, bootloader, root filesystem, etc. in output/images

 You do not need to be root to build or run buildroot.
 Have fun!

 Buildroot comes with a basic configuration for a number of boards.
-Run 'make list-defconfigs' to view the list of provided configurations.
+Run `make list-defconfigs` to view the list of provided configurations.

 Please feed suggestions, bug reports, insults, and bribes back to the buildroot mailing list: buildroot@buildroot.org